Home > Countries > Australia

 • Register with the Student and Exchange Visitor Information System (SEVIS) and pay a registration fee of $350 (£253).

-You'll also need to schedule a visa interview at the U.S. embassy or consulate in your home country.
-Be prepared to present:
+• You'll also need to schedule a visa interview at the Australian embassy or consulate in your home country.

 • Your passport